Using science to increase our understanding

-Our main R&D Centre is based in Southampton in the UK, supported by R&D teams based in many locations around the world.
+Our global R&D Hub is based in Southampton in the UK, supported by R&D teams based in many locations around the world.
 The research we conduct also includes work undertaken in collaboration with global external researchers.

 It’s our job to demonstrate the positive effects our research can have.
 We place real value on robust, evidence-based and independent scientific findings and we think our science should be judged on its merits.

 There are several myths around tobacco and nicotine products that only science can help to dispel.
 For example, it’s now widely acknowledged that it’s largely the toxicants in tobacco smoke which cause the majority of smoking-related disease – and not the nicotine in tobacco.

 Tobacco companies, scientists and regulators need to work together to ensure a science-based approach to assessing new products that potentially pose less risk than conventional cigarettes.
 This will provide consumers with the assurance that the product information they receive is based on sound, evidence-based science and allow them to make an informed choice based on the risk profile of different products.